Rudnay07/match-tracker/README.md

 ## 🔗 External API

-Match data is also imported from an external REST API:
+Match data is imported from an external REST API:
 `https://external.api.com/matches`
 This is handled using **Retrofit 2**, configured as a Spring Bean.

 ---

-## 🧪 Running the Project
+## 🧪 Running the Project Locally with Docker

 ### 1. Clone the Repository